Camp Schedules and Reminders

 Mad Science Camps

-Mad Science camps at Glen Abbey Community Centre and QEPCCC are comprised of a half-day of science instruction given by a Mad Science instructor, and a half-day of fun camp activities and games led by Play Leaders.
+Mad Science camps at Glen Abbey Community Centre and Queen Elizabeth Park Community and Cultural Centre are comprised of a half-day of science instruction given by a Mad Science instructor, and a half-day of fun camp activities and games led by Town of Oakville staff.

-Participants should wear closed-toed running shoes and tie long hair back during instruction.
+Participants must wear closed-toed running shoes and tie long hair back during instruction.

 RoboThink

-Specialized instructors from RoboThink will spend half of the day leading activities in robotics, STEM and engineering.
+Specialized instructors from RoboThink will spend half of the day leading activities in robotics, STEM and engineering and a half day of fun camp activities and games led by Town of Oakville camp staff.
 The rest of the day consists of fun camp activities and games lead by Play Leaders.

 Aqua Sports Camp